QuantEcon/lecture-source-py/source/rst/sci_libs.rst

-Perhaps, like us, you sometimes run a long computation that simulates a model at a given set of parameters --- to generate a figure, say, or a table
+Perhaps, like us, you sometimes run a long computation that simulates a model at a given set of parameters --- to generate a figure, say, or a table.

-20 minutes later you realize that you want to tweak the figure and now you have to do it all again
+20 minutes later you realize that you want to tweak the figure and now you have to do it all again.

-What caching will do is automatically store results at each parameterization
+What caching will do is automatically store results at each parameterization.

-With Joblib, results are compressed and stored on file, and automatically served back up to you when you repeat the calculation
+With Joblib, results are compressed and stored on file, and automatically served back up to you when you repeat the calculation.

 An Example
 -----------

-Let's look at a toy example, related to the quadratic map model discussed :ref:`above <quad_map_eg>`
+Let's look at a toy example, related to the quadratic map model discussed :ref:`above <quad_map_eg>`.

-Let's say we want to generate a long trajectory from a certain initial condition :math:`x_0` and see what fraction of the sample is below 0.1
+Let's say we want to generate a long trajectory from a certain initial condition :math:`x_0` and see what fraction of the sample is below 0.1.

-(We'll omit JIT compilation or other speedups for simplicity)
+(We'll omit JIT compilation or other speedups for simplicity).

 Here's our code